amweber01/Project2_DATA441/README.md

 ```

 From this grid search, we get that the best value for f is 1/3 and the best value for iter is 1.
 When we plug these values into the Scikit compliant function and run a cross-validation, we get an mse of 23.536855642155476, which is slightly better than the previous mse for this data.

+Unfortunately, because the grid search method is not highly efficient, it is impractical to use on the concrete dataset due to time constraints.